-Today, Keen-Newport's position in the marketplace -- under constant pressure from the likes of Power butane, Whip It butane, and many others -- is secure thanks to the simple, sometimes-taken-for-granted design Gibbons came up with half a century earlier.
-The biggest problem with butane -- even today -- is storage, reliability, and a refill system guaranteed to work with virtually every butane-filled device on the planet.
-The company is known far and wide for its crenellated cap system that features "eight individually moulded Newport adaptors and two free Newport Universal Red Flints" that make the refill process safe, efficient, and cost-effective for all applications.
+Today, Keen-Newport’s position in the marketplace — under constant pressure from the likes of Power butane, Whip It butane, and many others — is secure thanks to the simple, sometimes-taken-for-granted design Gibbons came up with half a century earlier.
+The biggest problem with butane — even today — is storage, reliability, and a refill system guaranteed to work with virtually every butane-filled device on the planet.
+The company is known far and wide for its crenellated cap system that features "eight individually molded Newport adapters and two free Newport Universal Red Flints" that make the refill process safe, efficient, and cost-effective for all applications.

 Let the Arguments Begin: A Newport Powered Camping Stove, or a Propane Model?

 It may not be much of an argument, especially if you never thought of using Newport butane to power a camping stove.
 But the fact of the matter is many consumer products that are powered by propane also can be powered by butane.
 Case in point: the average outdoor camping stove.

 When talking with experienced campers who use portable stoves for cooking, they usually evaluate the effectiveness of the device based on five criteria: heat of the flame, cooking capacity based on energy output, ease of connectivity, boiling point, and the role of hybrid fuels.

 - Heat of the flame.
 This is basically a draw.
 Camp stoves powered by butane or propane burn equally hot.